Hair and Beauty

-Fashions change and the way we want to style our hair, beards and nails alters all the time.
-But unless we all suddenly decide that the ‘crazed people of the wilderness’ look is in this year, no matter what the fashion we’re always going to need hairdressers, barbers and beauty therapists to keep our hair under control, our nails in good shape and our skin looking splendid.
+Fashions may change but we’re always going to need hairdressers, barbers and beauty therapists to keep our hair under control, our nails in good shape and our skin looking splendid.

 About the hair and beauty industry

-Over 245,000 people work in hair and beauty across the UK.
-You’ll find them in nail bars, spas, salons, barbers and specialist establishments (such as African-Caribbean hair salons).
-Together they add some £6.2billion to the UK economy every year, and the good news is that as long as those hairs and nails keep growing, the customers are going to keep on coming.
+People in the hair and beauty industry work in nail bars, spas, salons, barbers and specialist establishments (such as African-Caribbean hair salons).
+Together they add billions of pounds to the UK economy every year, and the good news is that as long as those hairs and nails keep growing, the customers are going to keep on coming.
 Scissors on standby…

 What can I do?